Updated July 7, 2023

 - In the end, if the insurer decides to approve the claim, the insured person will receive the benefits

-- However, the company can reject the claim due to various conditions, like the incident did not come under the policy coverage, the person did not pay the premiums, and more.
+- However, the company can reject the claim due to various conditions, like the incident not coming under the policy coverage, the person not paying the premiums, and more.

 Importance of Insurance Claim

 - Having the right coverage helps reduce the financial burden in an unfortunate time